Python or Node.Js: Which Is Better for Your Project?

 - Python has a wide range of development tools and frameworks

 Sublime Text, a popular code editor, provides support for Python coding, as well as additional editing features and syntax extensions.
 Powerful web frameworks simplify the process and allow developers to focus on the logic of your applications.
 We use Django, which is a full-stack framework for developing all kinds of applications (simple or complex) and (thanks to its DRY philosophy) optimizing the time required to complete a project.
+You can also create a Telegram bot by using Python.

 - It has a large community